tukkek/torchlight2-AdventureMode/README.md

 Main features:

-* A 100% viable alternate leveling route, completely independent from the main campaign
+* A completely overhauled, 100% viable alternate game mode
-* Over 1,000 individual maps!
+* Over 100 individual area instances from the base game to explore:
-* Over 70 individual dungeons to explore!
+  * ~80 maps / dungeons
+  * ~10 outdoor areas
+  * ~10 nether portals
+  * ~30 bosses
+  * ~10 challenges
 * 16 tiers of maps, allowing you to play at your own pace and decide your own path through the game
 * Content ranging from the very early game up to max level (Tier 16 scales between level 80 and 100)
 * Should be compatible with every other mod that doesn't also change the way map scrolls work